After all, there’s nothing more upsetting than watching your baby in discomfort, and it can really overtake all aspects of your life.

 According to the NHS, contact dermatitis can arise if something is irritating your baby’s skin, such as chemicals found in soap and bathing products.
 Nappy rash is actually one form of contact dermatitis.
 Caused by urine and faeces combining with the heat generated inside the nappy, it can occur anywhere covered by the nappy.

 “When Tristan got nappy rash, I couldn’t believe how much it was hurting him,’ says mum, Juliet.
 ‘He was shaking as we were changing him which was obviously really upsetting, but it did clear up pretty quickly."

-One way to avoid baby contact dermatitis nappy rash is to make sure you change your baby’s nappies regularly, plus use only the purest baby products on their skin.
-WaterWipes baby wipes for sensitive skin were created by a father who was concerned about his daughter’s nappy rash, and are recommended by midwives for newborns.
+One way to avoid contact dermatitis nappy rash is to make sure your baby’s nappies are changed regularly, plus use only the purest baby products on their skin.
+WaterWipes were created by a father who was concerned about his daughter’s nappy rash, and are recommended by midwives for newborns.

 However, if you are ever worried about your baby’s skin, always consult a healthcare professional like your doctor, pharmacist or health visitor.